Technical specifications for headphones: everything you need to know.

 Headphone features: Noise isolation and cancellation

 The term noise isolation, or passive noise cancellation, refers to the ability of the headset to block out the noise around you.
-This refers to the effectiveness that the headphone seal achieves over your head to isolate external sound.
+This refers to the effectiveness that the headphone seal achieves over your head to isolate you from external sound.

 Active noise-cancelling headphones, on the other hand, use built-in microphones to capture sound from your surroundings and block it by reversing the polarity.
 The most effective are circumaural or over-ear headphones.
-If you usually listen to music in noisy environments, we recommend you take a look at Sound Culture’s selection of the best noise-cancelling headphones.
+If you usually listen to music in noisy environments, we recommend you take a look at CulturaSonora's selection of the best noise-cancelling headphones.

 How do I know which headphones are the best?

 How can you know which headphones are the best without trying them out in person?
 The quickest and easiest way is to read specialized reviews, which can give you a good idea of the unique capabilities of each model.
-For this you can check our website with confidence, we have compiled several lists with detailed reviews on all types of helmets designed for any user and circumstance.
+For this you can check our website with confidence, we have compiled several lists with detailed reviews on all types of headphones designed for every user and circumstance.